DRFA Old Glen Innes Road Landslip Remediation

 Overview

 Following major flood events in 2022, CMC was engaged by Clarence Valley Council under the Disaster Recovery Funding Arrangement (DRFA) to restore Old Glen Innes Road.
-The project involves remediating 16 major and 45 minor landslips along a remote, winding and narrow road corridor.
-Key works include slope stabilisation, road reconstruction, geotechnical analysis, environmental restoration, and the installation of gabion walls, rock fill, and drainage structures.
-CMC is working collaboratively with designers BG&E and geotechnical consultants FSG to develop innovative, durable solutions.
+The project involved remediating 16 major and 45 minor landslips along a remote, winding and narrow road corridor.
+Key works included slope stabilisation, road reconstruction, geotechnical analysis, environmental restoration, and the installation of gabion walls, rock fill, and drainage structures.
+CMC worked collaboratively with designers BG&E and geotechnical consultants FSG to develop innovative, durable solutions for this project.
+An additional 12 major and 3 minor sites were added to this project through variations.

 Highlights